ayush51/tutorial/tutorial.md

 ![share documents](https://raw.github.com/surfly/tutorial/master/screens/share_document.png)

 Once you have clicked on it, you can upload a document from your desktop.
 The default for document sharing is that they can only be viewed, and not downloaded.
 However, you can change the settings so that the files can be downloaded.
-It is also possible to share documents by dragging the directly to the chat box.
+It is also possible to share documents by dragging them directly to the chat box.
 If you wish, you may also disable the document sharing tool.

 <a name="window_size"></a>